Parameterized complexity of isometric path partition: treewidth and diameter: Dynamic programming schemes

 Note that testing whether an arbitrary tuple is a signature can be conducted in $n^{O(1)}$ time, with the coherence of $A(\S,i)$ being tested by appropriately confronting the distances in $G$ from $\sigma(i)$ and $\tau(i)$ to the rest of the path, and making sure that the distances between pairs in $\top(i)$ and $\bot(i)$ are the same in $G-X_t$ or $G_t-X_t$, respectively.
+Note that all the distances in the graph can be precomputed in $n^{O(1)}$-time.

 Finally, we say that a signature $\S$ and a partial solution $\P$ are \emph{compatible} if, for every positive color $1\leq i\leq w+1$, the assembled paths $A(\S,i)$ and $A(\P,i)$ only differ by bottom link of $A(\S,i)$ being maximal portion of $A(\P,i)$ completely included in $G_t-X_t$.
 Note that to any partial solution $\P$ corresponds a compatible signature $\S$ that is obtained by intersecting it with $X_t$ in the natural way, and coding the parts in $G_t-X_t$ by bottom links: the coherence of the assembled paths of $\S$ naturally comes from the coherence of the assembled paths of~$\P$.
 In particular $\top,\sigma$ and $\tau$ are identical for $\S$ and $\P$.
 This concludes the definition of the objects we will be manipulating in the remaining of the section.